TwlyY29/r_validator/README.md

 Sometimes, you want to provide a function body with some gaps that your students have to fill.
 Indicate this by checking the column Gap Body in `task_db.tsv` and create a file in the `gap_bodies`-subdirectory.
 As with the other files, the gap body has to live inside a subdirectory matching the competency and inside a file that matches the function name.

 Have a look at the [example for `plot_barplot_to_png`](gap_bodies/plot_basics/plot_barplot_to_png.R) and how this looks like in the [corresponding individual task sheet](task_1/123456/task.R).

+### Dependencies
+Sometimes, you want tasks to build on top of each other.
+For example, you want students to read in data in one task, and visualize the data in another.
+Specifying a dependency ensures that the required task, e.g. for reading in the data, is present.

+An example can be seen in the competencies `analysis_adv_plot` which depends on the competency `analysis_adv_read_data`.
+Inside the `plot_data`-function, a `read_data_*` function is called and the result is visualized.
+The dependency ensures that the task-file contains a `read_data_*`-function of the competency `analysis_adv_read_data`.

+Have a look at the [solution file for plot_data](solutions/analysis_adv_plot/plot_data.R) to see how to react to different `read_data_*`-functions being sampled.
+Also, in the [test file for plot_data](tests/analysis_adv_plot/plot_data.R), you can see some advanced pattern matching to describe the tests.

 ### Testing Tasks
 Since the main aim of this system is to test submissions for internal correctness, we need more than a syntax-check.
 The tests are therefore inspired by the excellent [RUnit](https://cran.r-project.org/web/packages/RUnit/index.html) Framework for R.